joshuahohaia/youtube_all_time_likes/README.md

 # YouTube All-Time Likes Fetcher

-This project allows you to retrieve all your YouTube comments, fetch their real-time like counts using the YouTube Data API v3, and sort them by popularity.
+This project allows you to retrieve all your YouTube comments, fetch their real-time like counts and any replies using the YouTube Data API v3, and sort them by popularity.

 ![html screenshot](/media/html_screenshot.png)